 There are some games that work at full speed, the sound effects are good, but the music is crap (because sometimes the quality of the sound can be very bad when overclocking the sound processor).
 If this is your case, and the music is so bad that you prefer to mute it, keep in mind that several Atari Jaguar games can mute the music pressing the START button (which is mapped to the '0' button of the Jaguar) and you can turn on the music again pressing START again.

-So, for example if you are playing Double Dragon 5 or Evolution - Dino Dudes and the music is annoying, press START.
-The game will be still at full-speed, you will hear the samples perfectly (which is way better than playing without sound) and the music will be muted.
+So, for example if you are playing Ultra Vortek and the music is annoying, press START.
+The game will be at the same speed or even faster, you will hear the samples perfectly (which is way better than playing without sound) and the music will be muted.

 In several other games, the music with overclocking is tolerable or even good, so there is no need to mute it.

 Normally, you will not need to change the recommended configuration nor do any manual fix.
 But there are three cases where you will maybe need to do something if you have problems: